svetoch-dev/rod/docs/design/tf-module-structure.md

 ```

-3. Cloud module will then create needed resources based on local variables in `<cloud>_<component>_variables.tf` files
+3. Resources are created based on local variables in `<cloud>_<component>_variables.tf` files

-4. There should also be an ability to override any setting in `modules/rod/cloud` module like so
+4. Overriding defaults.
+Any setting in `modules/rod/cloud` can be overridden:

 ```
 ...